artesaos/defender/README.md

 }]);
 ```

-With this syntax it's also possible to use the middlewaren within your controllers.
+With this syntax it's also possible to use the middleware within your controllers.

 ```php
 $this->middleware('needsPermission:user.index');